-While the financial statements of Cymao Holdings Berhad were prepared for the financial year ended 31 December 2011 on pages 22 to 80 of the printed version of this Annual Report, the Directors believe the Company has applied appropriate accounting policies consistently, supported by reasonable and prudent judgements and estimates.
-The Directors also believe that all applicable approved accounting policies have been followed in accordance with the Financial Reporting Standards and confirm that the financial statements have been prepared on a going concern basis.
+While the financial statements of Cymao Holdings Berhad were prepared for the financial year ended 31 December 2012 on pages 20 to 85 of the printed version of this Annual Report, the Directors believe the Company has applied appropriate accounting policies consistently, supported by reasonable and prudent judgements and estimates.
+The Directors also believe that all applicable approved accounting standards have been followed in accordance with the Malaysian Financial Reporting Standards, International Financial Reporting Standards and the Companies Act, 1965 in Malaysia and confirm that the financial statements have been prepared on a going concern basis.

-It is the Directors' responsibility to ensure that proper accounting records are kept which disclose with reasonable accuracy on the financial position of the Company and its subsidiaries which enable that the financial statements comply with the Financial Reporting Standards and the Companies Act, 1965.
+It is the Directors' responsibility to ensure the Company keeps proper accounting records which disclose with reasonable accuracy the financial position of the Company and which enable that the financial statements comply with the provisions of the Companies Act, 1965.